mapbox/batfish/README.md

 4. At some point, build your static site and deploy it.

 Have a look at [`examples/basic/`](examples/basic) for a simple example project.

+## Requirements

+-   You'll need Node >=4.
+-   The client-side code has been tested down to IE11.
+    To support IE11, **a Promise polyfill is included by default.**
+    If you would like to provide your own Promise polyfill, set the [`includePromisePolyfill`] option to `false`.

 ## API